 The field of breast cancer mutations and genetics, in general, is an exciting, and emerging area of science that clinicians are still catching up on.
 This guide is to help you understand your options and the surrounding choices.

 Do you have either of the BRCA mutations?
+Or perhaps you’re dealing with breast cancer and post mastectomy pain syndrome.

-Or, do you find yourself having to tap dance your way around your doctor to receive basic medical services and care?
+Maybe you find yourself having to tap dance your way around your doctor to receive basic medical services and care?
 Leave a comment and tell me all about it!
 I want to know!